-If you are a visa student you are required to arrange comprehensive health insurance.
+If you are a visa student you are required to arrange comprehensive health insurance - VZP a.s.
 Non-visa EU students need to bring a valid EHIC and have it registered after the arrival in the CR to receive the state-provided health care.

 It is also worthwhile considering travel insurance arrangement covering private healthcare or costs for a transportation back home, repatriation or lost/stolen property.

 Train and coach

 There are several ways to get to the Czech Republic.
 If you plan to travel by train, check these websites of Czech railway companies: www.cd.cz/en and www.regiojet.cz (also coaches)

 If you decide to travel by coach, you can have a look at: www.studentagency.eu or www.elines.cz/en